-In addition to common core requirements noted here, General Education Common Core on page 56, Associate in Science degree students must:
+In addition to common core requirements noted under General Education Core Requirements (p.
+60), Associate in Science degree students must:

-- Complete the specified number of hours of credit in an approved course of study as outlined for the program. - 2.
-Achieve a cumulative grade point average of at least 2.0 (C). - Complete at least 25 percent of semester hours in residence at CF and attend during the semester the degree is earned. - 4.
+- 1. Complete the specified number of hours of credit in an approved course of study as outlined for the program. - 2.
+Achieve a cumulative grade point average of at least 2.0 (C). - 3.
+Complete at least 25 percent of semester hours in residence at CF and attend during the semester the degree is earned. - 4.
 Effective fall 2005, competency in the use of computers is a requirement for all degree-seeking students.
-This requirement may be satisfied through one of the following options: - satisfactory completion of an approved college computer course within the past five years - satisfactory completion of a proficiency examination
+This requirement may be satisfied through one of the following options: - satisfactory completion of a proficiency examination - satisfactory completion of one of the following industry certifications, within the past five years: Microsoft Word, IC3, Microsoft Excel, Microsoft Access, Microsoft PowerPoint, A+, Network+, Security+ or Server+ - satisfactory completion of an approved college computer course, within the past five years (See below for applicable courses)